esl/escalus/docs/standalone.md

     > application:set_env(escalus, common_test, false).
     > application:set_env(escalus, config_file, "/absolute/or/relative/path").

-Keep in mind setting them before calling `application:start(escalus)` will overwrite the values with stuff from `escalus.app`.
+Keep in mind that calling `application:start(escalus)` will overwrite the values with stuff from `escalus.app`.
+Set the variables after the application is started.

 ## Config file location